 If you enjoy more of an outdoor café ambiance then you'll love the Floran Garden Bistro.
 Located in a greenhouse within the Reykjavik Botanical Gardens is this exquisite bistro that serves amazing dishes and drinks inspired by the surrounding plants.
 Each dish is beautifully presented, as the theme of this café and restaurant is to celebrate the relationship between food and the environment.
 Enjoy a delicious coffee served with a freshly baked piece of cake whilst learning more about the flora of Iceland.

-If you’ve got some time to spare then we recommend this cosy café located in the heart of Reykjavik.
-Stofan Café is a popular place to hang out for many locals, and there’s no surprise why.
-This place has the perfect mix of a perfect cup of coffee, comfortable sofas and chairs, board games to play, plenty of books and magazines to read and an amazing ambiance.
+If you've got some time to spare then we recommend this cosy café located in the heart of Reykjavik.
+Kaffi Loki is a popular place to hang out for many locals, and there's no surprise why.
+It is a family run restaurant specialising in class Icelandic home style food.
+They only use the freshest ingredients available and pride them selves in great service and affordable prices.

 Amongst the oldest cafés still in existence in Reykjavik, Mokka Kaffi has been around since 1958.
 It was originally founded by husband and wife team Guðný Guðjónsdóttir and Guðmundur Baldvinsson.
 They were the first establishment in Iceland to own an espresso machine and the first to serve Italian style coffee.
 Though much has changed in Iceland since the 1950s, this café still has a similar interior decoration as when it was first built.